-- A postgraduate degree (Honours, Masters or doctoral degree) in behavioural or social sciences or a related discipline or substantial progress towards a PhD. - A strong interest in youth-onset mental health disorders and mental health interventions and an understanding of psychiatric diagnoses and disorders. - Demonstrated understanding of the principles of Good Clinical Practice. - Experience of planning, implementing and tracking a major project involving a number of stakeholders. - Strong evidence of ability and desire to build an academic or research career trajectory - Demonstrated ability to apply research methodologies and quantitative/qualitative data analysis. - Demonstrated ability to contribute to independent and team based research. - Demonstrated ability to articulate scholarly research through public presentations at division or Orygen level forums. - Excellent verbal and written communication skills for effective research collaboration and engagement. - Well-developed organisation and time management skills. - Experience of conducting interviews. - Flexible and responsive to changing priorities. - High level of proficiency in the use of standard application software such as the Microsoft Office suite and statistical software such as IBM SPSS Statistics.
+- A postgraduate degree (Honours, Masters or doctoral degree) in behavioural or social sciences or a related discipline or substantial progress towards a PhD. - A strong interest in youth-onset mental health disorders and mental health interventions. - Strong evidence of ability and desire to build an academic or research career trajectory - Demonstrated ability to apply research methodologies and quantitative/qualitative data analysis - Demonstrated ability to contribute to independent and team based research. - Demonstrated ability to articulate scholarly research through public presentations at division or Orygen level forums - Demonstrated excellent verbal and written communication skills for effective research collaboration and engagement - Well-developed organisation and time management skills. - Experience of conducting interviews. - Flexible and responsive to changing priorities. - High level of proficiency in the use of standard application software such as the Microsoft Office suite.